sym3tri/CSS-Inject/README.md

 # CSS Inject

 ![CSS Inject logo](https://github.com/sym3tri/CSS-Inject/raw/master/icon-128.png)
-A Chrome Extension that allows injection of any hosted CSS file into a webpage
+A Chrome Extension that allows injection of any hosted CSS file into any webpage

 ## Installation